 Sapphire Quality Factors

-Sapphires come in a wide range of colours, and each colour has its own quality variations.
-In general, the more intense the colour and the fewer the distracting zones of unattractive colour, the more valuable the stone.
+Sapphire is generally known as a blue gemstone but surprisingly it comes in a wide range of colours and quality variations.
+In general, the more intense and uniform the colour, the more valuable the stone.

-In spite of these differing colour descriptions, people in the industry usually agree that padparadscha sapphire colours are intensely saturated and range from light to medium pinkish orange to orange-pink.
+Those who deal in these gemstones usually agree that padparadscha sapphires should range from light to medium pinkish orange to orange-pink.

-In specific colour terms, yellow sapphires range from light to dark greenish yellow to orangey yellow with weak to intense colour saturation.
+Yellow sapphires may be affected by other colours within the same gem and can range from light to dark greenish yellow to orangey yellow with weak to intense colour saturation.
 The finest yellow sapphire is yellow to orangey yellow with vivid saturation.

 Orange sapphires range from yellowish orange to reddish orange.
 The finest orange sapphires are strong, pure orange to red-orange with medium tone and vivid saturation.

 Colour-change sapphires are corundum’s chameleons—stones that change colour under different lighting.
-Under daylight equivalent (fluorescent) light, the typical colour-change sapphire’s basic colour ranges from blue to violet.
+Under daylight equivalent (fluorescent or LED daylight-balanced) light, the typical colour-change sapphire’s basic colour ranges from blue to violet.
 Under incandescent light, it ranges from violetish purple to strongly reddish purple.
 Some rare colour-change sapphires change from green in daylight to reddish brown in incandescent light.

 When gem experts judge colour-change sapphires, they describe the colour change as weak, moderate or strong.
-The strength of the stone’s colour change is the most important quality factor affecting its value, followed in importance by the actual colours of the stone.
+The strength of the stone’s colour change is the most important quality factor affecting its value.

-As with all coloured stones, the colour of star corundum has a great effect on its value.
-The best star corundum has a crisp, distinct star against strongly saturated colour.
+The colour of star corundum has a great effect on its value, though it is understood that miniscule inclusions are the cause of the asterism.
+They can affect transparency and colour, and only very rare, exceptional gems exhibit transparency, depth of colour and asterism.
+As such, the best star corundum has a crisp, distinct star against strongly saturated colour.
 If the colour is too light, it doesn’t provide enough contrast for the star’s rays, and the star will be less visible.

-Star corundum can be red, blue, black, grey, purple or yellow—practically every colour under the sun.
+Star corundum can be red, pink, blue, black, grey, brown, purple or yellow—practically any colour under the sun.
 The term “star sapphire” encompasses all colours of star corundum except red, which is called star ruby.

 Naturally, some colours of star corundum are valued more highly than others.
 In general, the most prized colours are the same as the colours most valued in non-phenomenal corundum: red and blue.

-Trade terms based on sources can represent certain colours and qualities that are associated with a stone’s source.
-The qualities might be typical of that source or they might represent the finest stones from that source.
+Trade terms based on sources can represent certain colours and qualities that are associated with a stone’s source; generally they refer to the finest stones from that source.
 But a single source never consistently yields gems that are all the same colour and quality.
-In fact, the descriptive term might represent only a small percentage of stones from that source.
-The appearance of stones from a particular source often varies over time, and the original quality associated with that source might no longer match the material produced.
+In fact, the descriptive term might represent only a small percentage of its production.

 Blue sapphires typically have some inclusions, but they generally have better clarity than rubies.
 Blue sapphires with extremely high clarity are rare, and very valuable.